alexdwagner/jekyll-now/_posts/2016-10-11-Day-One-at-SFPC.md

 All in all a great first day.
 I took notes on paper but I intend to take more pictures and to use audio and video to document my time at SFPC.

-Looking forward to tomorrow, which is a "bootcamp" with Lauren Gardner.
+Looking forward to tomorrow, which is a "bootcamp" with [Ida C. Benedetto](http://uncommonplaces.com).

 It's 11:30 and I am exhausted.
 Goodnight!